rees46/api-docs/source/includes/_mobile_push_tokens.md

 {}
 ```

-This endpoint creates new token for the user, identified by `ssid` parameter.
+This endpoint creates new token for the user, identified by `did` parameter.

 ### HTTP Request